Business Contracts Office

-The appropriate method for routing a project to the Purchasing Office is through submission of an electronic purchase request (PB4) through the POINT Plus System.
-If you are not familiar with the POINT Plus System, contact the Purchasing Office or the DEFINE Administrative Services Office at 458-4346.
+The appropriate method for routing a project to the Purchasing Office is through submission of an electronic purchase request through PeopleSoft.
+If you are not familiar with PeopleSoft, contact PeopleSoft Support and Sustainment Center or contact PSSC at 458-SPOC (7762).
 If the request is a revenue-generating project, a trade-out service, or other no-charge project, the Purchasing Office recommends merely encumbering the PB4 for a penny (PB4’s require encumbrance of funds).
 The Purchasing Office will coordinate with the Contracts Office in completion of the applicable project. ( Note that both the Purchasing Office and the Business Contracts Office fall under the reporting umbrella of the Department of Purchasing and Distribution Services.

 Required Submission Documentation

 Appropriately weighing the risks of the project with the most efficient processing methods requires a clear understanding of the project.
 Also, remember that an enforceable contract requires clear and definite terms.
 To expedite the process, the following information and documentation should therefore accompany (or immediately follow) the submission of the electronic purchase request (PB4):

 - a clear description of the requested services (what is it?);